-"Jell-O" is actually a brand name, currently owned by Kraft Foods, and is used to market a range of desserts and snacks.
+Technically, "Jell-O" is actually a brand name, currently owned by Kraft Heinz, that is used to market a range of desserts and snacks.
 But most people use the term to refer to the gelatin-based desserts that are also sold under the "Jell-O" name.
-Those consist of gelatin, in addition to colorings, sweeteners and other flavorings, such as strawberry, orange and lime.
+The jiggly red dessert we think of as Jell-O is made up of almost 90% sugar, although the key ingredient that gives Jell-O its distinctive consistency is gelatin.
+(The dessert also contains artificial colors, sweeteners and other flavorings, such as strawberry, orange and lime.)

-Urban legends claim that gelatin comes from horse or cow hooves, though that's not exactly true.
+Urban legends claim that gelatin comes from horse or cow hooves, though that's not the case.
 The collagen in gelatin does come from boiling the bones and hides of animals processed for their meat (usually cows and pigs).
 But hooves consist of a different protein, keratin, which can't produce gelatin.

 To make Jell-O, you need to heat the gelatin in water.
 Heating breaks the bonds holding the collagen together.
-Next, the heated water-gelatin solution must be cooled, allowing the collagen strands to rebond in a network, but now with water trapped inside.
+Next, the heated water-gelatin solution must be cooled, allowing the collagen strands to rebond in a network, but if it's cooled with the right timing, water molecules will get trapped inside this collagen-network, Scientific American reported.
 The collagen network gives Jell-O its semisolid properties, while the trapped water keeps it jiggly.